7h4nd5RG0d/Fast-Fourier-Transform-FFT-/README.md

 # 2)Point wise multiplication of the polynomials:
+>Time Complexity = O(n) where n is the degree of the polynomial as we need to multiply only (n+1) points together

+#### PYTHON CODE:

+### Explanation
-> Now that we have got the n points of interest of both the polynomials the question arises how to multiply them to get just a single set of n points that represents the final polynomial
+> Now that we have got the (n+1) points of interest of both the polynomials the question arises how to multiply them to get just a single set of n points that represents the final polynomial
 > This is done through pointwise multiplication.
 >**Note:- if one of the polynomials has degree m and the other has degree n, then they give a polynomial of degree m*n on multiplication.
 We can state that if we have (m*n+1) distinct points, the resultant polynomial can be uniquely determined.**